 These type of claims are frequently voiced by Chinarello purchasers.
 In order to stem the flood of fakes, Pinarello uses anti-counterfeiting specialist Convey.
 The Italian IP consultancy stamps on the online merchants used as fronts for the counterfeiting factories.

 One of the factories which once produced Chinarellos was Great Keen Bike.
 The website for this trading company now defaults to a counterfeits page controlled by Specialized.
 Clearly, Great Keen Bike once made fake Specialized frames, too.
 Great Keen Bike is now a number of different companies, including Greatkeen Bike Sport Equipment, GKB Sport Equipment and other variants, including deliberate mis-spellings of Great Keen.
-Its latest store on Aliexpress, if you believe in unicorns, is the Bicycling Editors' Choice for 2016.
+Its store on Aliexpress, if you believe in unicorns, was once the Bicycling Editors’ Choice.

 Convey may have successfully zapped many of the above-the-counter online mentions of Pinarello from the many-headed monster that is Great Keen Bike, but when I contacted the company posing as a consumer interested not in the leading marques on public display on Aliexpress but a Dogma, "Jerry GK" replied with an image of all the F8 frames he could still supply.